timonkrebs/MemoizR/docs/NUGET_README.md

 # MemoizR: Simplifying Concurrency in .NET

+> "The world is still short on languages that deal super elegantly and inherently and intuitively with concurrency" Mads Torgersen (https://www.youtube.com/watch?v=Nuw3afaXLUc&t=4402s)

 MemoizR is a powerful concurrency model implementation designed to simplify and enhance state synchronization across multiple threads in .NET applications.
 It offers a performant and thread-safe approach to managing concurrency challenges, making it an excellent choice for various scenarios.

 ## Key Advantages

-- **Simplicity and Intuitiveness**: MemoizR aims to provide a straightforward and intuitive way to handle concurrency, avoiding the complexities often associated with async/await patterns in C#.
+- **Simplicity and Intuitiveness**: MemoizR aims to provide a straightforward and intuitive way to handle concurrency, avoiding the complexities often associated with async/await patterns (e.g. async void, .Wait, not awaiting everything and even .ConfigureAwait) in C#.
 It offers a more natural approach to managing asynchronous tasks and multithreading.

 - **Scalability**: This concurrency model has the potential for expansion into distributed setups, similar to the actor model.
 It can help you build scalable and distributed systems with ease.